DasDNS/INMP441_MEMS_Module/Audio_Web_Hosting/ReadMe.txt

 Download the wav file by typing http://<IP of the ESP32>/recording IP of the ESP32 can be obtained by pressing the RESET button.

+A raw file is getting downloaded.
+Import the file and export it into a wav file using a software like Audacity.